DaveVoyles/GamersOutreachCaseStudy/_posts/2017-3-23-GamersOutreach.md

 >"This will be incredibly helpful for us, especially when it comes time to scaling.
 We've been overwhelmed with having to manage this all by hand from an excel spreadsheet, so this will save us a huge amount of time."

 The site is set up with continuous deployment, so when volunteer developers make changes, these can be easily deployed to the production website.
+Moreover, with scaling configured, the application can build out as more volunteers and staff continue to enter and access the volunteer portal

 **Going Forward**